 405. History of Christian Doctrine: From the First Century to the Sixteenth Century.
 The doctrine of the early Church fathers, the Greek apologists and the later Greek and Latin fathers, the Nicene and Post-Nicene theology, and mediaeval theology with the rise of scholasticism is traced in historical development.
-Prescribed, fourth year, two hours, first semester.
+Prescribed, fourth year, two hours, fall semester.
 Professor Nash.
-Taught by Mr. Witmer, spring semester, 1948.

 406. History of Christian Doctrine: In the Reformation and Modern Eras.
 The development of doctrine is studied through the Reformation and Counter Reformation, the formulation of Protestant and Romanist creeds, and the modern influence of philosophy and scientific research.
-Prescribed, fourth year, two hours, second semester.
+Prescribed, fourth year, two hours, spring semester.
 Professor Nash.